Roadtrip around Norfolk Island QLD

 Day 2: Explore the North Coast

-Wake up to another glorious day of discovery at Anson Bay and surrounds.
+Wake up to another glorious day of discovery at Anson Bay and its beautiful surroundings.
 Head north to Anson Bay for stunning coastal views.
-Inclined to be quite private, Anson Bay is like Lombard Street in San Fran, only it isn’t an urban zig zag road, rather a trail that snakes down to the sea and sand below, while admiring the once more, spectacular views.
-Pack your picnic or forage at one of the Islands organic produce from the nearby roadside ”honesty boxes”.
-Pack swimming gear, and the usual protections against the elements.
+Anson Bay is a private, winding trail, much like Lombard Street, but without the urban twist.
+Instead, it snakes down to the sea and sand below, offering spectacular views.
+Pack a picnic or pick up fresh organic produce from the nearby roadside “honesty boxes.”
+Don’t forget your swimming gear and protection from the elements.

 norfolk-island-qld-anson-bay-accommodation-travellarks-joel-henry

-Drive around to Captain Cook’s Monument: a humble stone obelisk roughly marks the spot, where Captain Cook landed on Norfolk Island during his second round-the-world voyage in 1774.
-From here you’ll see Norfolk pines dotted on indented cliffs and the South Pacific Ocean crashing . into shore.
-Many land, water and seabirds call Norfolk home so birdwatchers are in for a treat with gulls, terns, skimmers, black noddies and red-tailed tropic birds observed
+Drive to Captain Cook’s Monument, a humble stone obelisk marking the spot where Cook landed in 1774.
+From here, enjoy views of Norfolk pines on indented cliffs and the South Pacific Ocean crashing onto the shore.
+Norfolk Island is home to many land, water, and seabirds.
+Birdwatchers will delight in spotting gulls, terns, skimmers, black noddies, and red-tailed tropic birds.

-Look out for formations such Bird Rock, Elephant Rock and Green Pool Stone.
-For hikers, try the Bridle Track (1.7-kilometre one-way), downhill from the monument.
-Don’t forget to take water, hat and walking shoes!
-This track also joins many other tracks – visit Norfolk Island National Park.
+Look out for natural formations like Bird Rock, Elephant Rock, and Green Pool Stone.
+Hikers can take the Bridle Track (1.7-kilometre one-way), which leads downhill from the monument.
+Be sure to bring water, a hat, and walking shoes!
+The track connects to others in Norfolk Island National Park.

-In Norfolk Islands Botanic Gardens and Cascade Reserve you’ll discover endemic plants on your stroll through 5.5 hectares of lush vegetation located on Mission Road, less than a 5-minute drive from Burnt Pine.
-Tired of picnics?
-Keep it interesting by poking around in honesty boxes for a treat or local organic produce.
+In Norfolk Island Botanic Gardens and Cascade Reserve, explore 5.5 hectares of lush vegetation along Mission Road.
+It’s just a 5-minute drive from Burnt Pine.
+If you’re tired of picnics, try foraging in honesty boxes for treats or local organic produce.

-Located on the west coast of Norfolk Island near Anson Bay, Puppy’s Point is sunset territory, with people gathering here for sundowners at dusk.
-Keeping a keen eye on the sun on the horizon, you’ll love seeing the myriad of colours nature throws at you as it’s time for twilight.
-Around here you can explore Point Hunter and Puppy’s Point for its dramatic cliffs and coastal scenery.
-Only minutes away is the South Coast, but why not save it for another day, and discover instead the experience of paddock-to-plate dining at Bounty Bar & Grill, located at 14 Ferny Lane, Burnt Pine.
+On the west coast, near Anson Bay, Puppy’s Point is perfect for sunsets.
+People gather here for sundowners at dusk.
+Watch as nature puts on a show of colours during twilight.
+Explore Point Hunter and Puppy’s Point for dramatic cliffs and coastal scenery.
+The South Coast is nearby, but save it for another day.
+Instead, enjoy paddock-to-plate dining at Bounty Bar & Grill, located at 14 Ferny Lane, Burnt Pine.

 Day 3: Discover the South Coast